Information Loss and Disparate Effects in Network Embeddings: Fairness and downstream tasks

-Another common task is link prediction: given the embeddings $\{\omega_0, \omega_1, \cdots\}$, output a probability for whether an edge exists between two nodes $i$ and $j$.

-\textbf{A baseline algorithm predicts the densest graph possible}.
-A baseline link-prediction algorithm for predicting edges using only the embeddings is as follows: compute the pairwise inner products between the embeddings, and then pass these scores through a sigmoid such as the $\sigma$, the standard logistic\footnote{This method is used in variational graph auto-encoders \cite{kipf2016variational} and is representative of a whole family of inner-product-based link prediction algorithms (e.g., \cite{saxena2022nodesim, malitesta2024dot}).}.
-The predicted probability of edge $(i,j)$ is
+One common task is link prediction: given the embeddings $\{\omega_0, \omega_1, \cdots\}$, output a probability for each potential edge $(i,j)$. \textbf{A baseline link-prediction algorithm predicts the densest graph in the equivalence class}.
+A simple algorithm is to compute the pairwise inner products between the embeddings, and then pass these scores through a sigmoid such as $\sigma$, the standard logistic\footnote{This method is used in variational graph auto-encoders \cite{kipf2016variational} and is representative of a whole family of inner-product-based link prediction algorithms (e.g., \cite{saxena2022nodesim, malitesta2024dot}).}.
+The predicted probability of edge $(i,j)$ in the 2-block case is

-That is, using this algorithm implicitly recovers the maximally-dense graphon $\mathcal G^\star = (p^\star, q^\star, r^\star)$ in the equivalence class (c.f.
-Cor.~\ref{cor:densecanonical}).
-If our original graph was sparse, this would be a very poor reconstruction!

-On the other hand, knowing something as simple as the average degree of the graph would allow \emph{perfect} graph reconstruction from the embedding: within each $F_K$, there's at most one graphon with a particular average degree.
-(See Prop.~\ref{prop:avgdegree} in Appendix~\ref{appx:recovery}.)

-Of course, the task of link prediction is neither to compute a maximally-dense graph nor to reconstruct the original graph, but rather to predict some (typically small) fraction of additional edges that ``should'' be in the graph.
-A natural expectation of such a slightly-denser graph could be that it embed to the same representation\footnote{There are many plausible perspectives one could take on what link prediction should ``do'' \cite{kumar2020link}; we consider this representation-preserving objective because it directly illustrates consequences of our theoretical results.}.
-This can be expressed as a normalized version of the baseline algorithm, which we discuss in Appendix~\ref{appx:recovery}.
-A \textbf{reconstruction algorithm could reasonably recover \emph{any} member of $F_{\hat K}$, depending on choice of normalization.}

-This example illustrates a general point about downstream tasks: by making algorithmic choices (e.g., choice of parameters, normalizations, assumptions, etc.), one is \textbf{implicitly choosing a ``canonical'' member among equivalently-embedded graphs}.
-We emphasize that this choice should be made thoughtfully and not in a data-agnostic way.
-In the simple link-prediction example we discuss, knowing the average degree (in addition to the embeddings) allows an exact recovery of the graphon, whereas relying on the embeddings alone fails.